mpfi-dsp/GoldInAndOut/README.md

 ### Compiling To Executable

-We are using [pyinstaller](https://www.pyinstaller.org/#)) to compile GoldInAndOut into a finished application.
+We are using [pyinstaller](https://www.pyinstaller.org/#)) to compile Gold In-and-Out into a finished application.
 The steps differ based on your platform, but the following instructions are for windows (10-11).

 First, ensure you have a `main.spec` and `resources.qrc` file.
 If you don't, run the following commands: